LGSInnovations/minimal-server-for-frontend-dev/README.md

       });
     `);

 This would result in these files being created: myProject/public/box.html, myProject/public/box.css, myProject/public/spinBox.js . . . but as a new frontend developer, you don't need to think about that.
 The code is all discoverable as part of one page in the browser.
-To modify from there, just copy the outerhtml into the console window, edit it to be a code() call, and hit enter to have see the page immediately refresh with the new code delivered from the server.
+To modify from there, just copy the outerhtml into the console window, edit it to be a code() call, and hit enter to see the page immediately refresh with the new code delivered from the server.